isaacsgi/tableau-azure-cluster/readme.md

 #Creating a Tableau Server Cluster on Azure

+This is a detailed guide for creating a Tableau cluster on Microsoft's Azure cloud.
+For more information about running Tableau Server in a distributed environment, please see [here] (http://onlinehelp.tableau.com/current/server/en-us/help.htm#qs_distributed_server.html)

 ## Overview of the process
 - **Step 1.** Deploy Azure Resource Manager Template to create VMs and Networking.
 - **Step 2.** Login to Primary Server, download and install Tableau Primary Networked Server.